ineedaa/Quiz-game/README.md

    - Noted the user name input validation error,when the user is not entering a name or entering numeric characters,its accepted by the system.To fix this error ,a user validation function is created.

 ### Supported Browsers
-  - Compatible to Google Chrome.
+  - Compatible with Google Chrome.
   - Used chrome stimulator for testing mobile screens.

 ## Deployment